U.S. Navy secretary says paying attention to cyber threats

 Vice Admiral Jan Tighe, commander of the Navy's Fleet Cyber Command and 10th Fleet, this month released a five-year strategic plan for dealing with cyber threats.

-The Navy also launched a "CYBERSAFE" programme aimed at ensuring the security of a small set of components and processes whose failure would harm critical capabilities, equipment and people.
+The Navy also launched a "CYBERSAFE" program aimed at ensuring the security of a small set of components and processes whose failure would harm critical capabilities, equipment and people.

-Vice Admiral Ted Branch, deputy chief of naval operations for information dominance, said in a memo the programme would be fully operational sometime next year.
+Vice Admiral Ted Branch, deputy chief of naval operations for information dominance, said in a memo the program would be fully operational sometime next year.

 The effort will focus on ship safety, ship combat systems, networked combat and logistics systems.